 You’ve always wanted to write a novel.
 But something’s stopped you.

-Maybe you’ve tried before, only to get thirty pages in and lose steam because:
+Maybe you’ve tried before, only to get a few, or several, pages in and lose steam because:

 - Your story idea didn’t hold up

 - You couldn’t overcome procrastination

 - You feared your writing wasn’t good enough

 - You ran out of ideas and had no clue what to do next